 - One natural science course: Environmental Studies 123, 245, 255, or 281/381 (when taught with natural science focus and approved by the chair); Biology/Environmental Studies 226, 228, 286, 350; Biology 224 (Environmental Science in Australia), Biology 226 (Environmental Science in Australia) or 261, Chemistry 124, 255/256, or Biology/Chemistry 391 (when taught with environmental science focus and approved by the chair).

 - One social science course: Environmental Studies 232 or 281/381 (when taught with social science focus and approved by the chair); Environmental Studies/Political Science 201, 225, 276 ; Economics 242, Political Science 221 (Environmental Science in Australia), Psychology 227.
 Sociology/Anthropology 222 (Environmental Science in Australia), Sociology/Anthropology 297.

-All students majoring or concentrating in environmental studies participate in an experience that applies basic knowledge in a setting beyond the classroom.
-This may be one of the off-campus environmental studies courses/programs, or an internship, or a research project approved by the chair.
-Guidelines and a set of approved courses are available from the chair and are posted on the environmental studies Web site.
+- Experiential component: All students majoring or concentrating in environmental studies must participate in an experience that applies basic knowledge in a setting beyond the classroom.
+Guidelines and the procedures are posted on the environmental studies Web site.

 A number of off-campus programs include an internship or independent study component in which students may elect to focus on environmental issues.
 Students must consult with the environmental studies chair in planning their programs and must receive approval before counting work from off-campus programs toward an environmental studies major or concentration.
 The programs listed below have a substantial focus in environmental studies and will generally satisfy environmental studies requirements: